HIROSHIMA 2018 Official Programs (tentative)

 This summer marks the 17th Hiroshima International Animation Festival.
 Since 1985 the festival has been held biennially under the spirit of LOVE & PEACE, with artists and their incredible creativity at its core.
 Aiming to promote cross-cultural exchange through the advancement of the culture and art of animation media, the festival is endorsed by the Association International du Film d’Animation (ASIFA) as well as the American Academy Awards.
 In addition to the Official Competition Program, the quality of which is recognized internationally, we will be holding many special programs, including World premieres and Asian/Japan premieres, and also, exhibitions, seminars, workshops, etc. There will be works from various countries that can only be seen in Hiroshima, and many animation filmmakers and animation people from around the world will be attending in person.
 We are confident that our festival will be a wonderful creative site for international exchange, and hope you will join us and enjoy the world of animation!

-Michael Dudok de Wit Special Program (Screening and Talk Show)
+Michael Dudok de Wit - Two Special Programs

-Michael Dudok de Wit has been the only winner of both the Grand Prize and the Hiroshima Prize from the past Hiroshima International Animation Festival, and we are pleased to welcome him as our special guest.
-There will be screenings of his feature length animation “The Red Turtle” which examines nature and humanity, and two of his short films “Father and Daughter” (HIROSHIMA ’02 Grand Prize) and “The Monk and the Fish” (HIROSHIMA ’96 Hiroshima Prize), as well as a talk by Michael himself.
+Michael Dudok de Wit has been the only winner of both Grand Prize and Hiroshima Prize from the past Hiroshima International Animation Festival, and we are pleased to welcome him as our special guest.

 - Directed by Michael Dudok de Wit

 - © 2016 Studio Ghibli - Wild Bunch

 - Why Not Productions - Arte France Cinéma

 - CN4 Productions - Belvision